String Quartet No. 2 (Mozart)

 Wolfgang Amadeus Mozart's String Quartet No. 2 in D major, K. 155/134a, is thought to have been composed in the autumn of 1772 in Bolzano, while Mozart and his father were touring Italy.
-The opening movement is notable for its unusual (at the time) key changes and its use of the interrupted Cadence.
+The opening movement is notable for its unusual (at the time) key changes and its use of the interrupted cadence.
+The piece is part of Mozart's six Milanese quartets.